-The Orionids, which are the result of the Earth's per-perihelion encounter with the meteoroid stream of comet Halley, sometimes brings surprises such as the unusually high rates seen during the night of 2006 Oct 21-22.
-There were also indications of enhanced rates in 2008 and 2009 and
+The Orionids, which are the result of the Earth's pre-perihelion encounter with the meteoroid stream of comet 1P/Halley, sometimes brings surprises such as the unusually high rates seen during the night of 2006 Oct 21-22.
+There were also enhanced rates in 2008 and 2009.

 The radiant position at maximum is RA 06h24m , Dec +15 (on the border of Gemini and Orion) but actually appears quite diffuse since it consists of a number of sub-centres, as shown by the chart, whose combined activity can give the impression of the radiant remaining almost stationary for several days.
 The Orionid radiant does not rise until mid evening and is highest in the sky late in the night.

-Although individual dates of maxima are often quoted for the northern and southern Taurids, the shower does not have sharp peaks in the same sense as seen in showers such as the Perseids or Leonids and it makes more sense to treat the shower as showing a broad maximum in early November.
+Although individual dates of maxima are often quoted for the northern and southern Taurids, the shower does not have sharp peaks in the same sense as seen in showers such as the Perseids or Leonids and it makes more sense to treat the shower as showing a broad maximum from mid October to early November.
+The southern radiant tends to be the more active during October, whilst the northern radiant is the more active during November.
 Observed rates are far from spectacular, but some observers report that the shower produces a good percentage of fireballs.
-Indeed a good number of bright Taurids were reported in 2005 and analyses by David Asher have supported the idea of a Taurid 'swarm' that the Earth encounters every few years.
+Indeed a good number of bright Taurids were reported in 2005 and analyses by David Asher have supported the idea of a Taurid "swarm" that the Earth encounters every few years.
 Results from 2008 showed some enhancement in Taurid rates, but few extra fireballs.
 The swarm was predicted to encounter the Earth again in late October 2012, but observations of possible activity were badly affected by moonlight.